7 Best VR Platforms for Surgical Training in 2026

 6. ImmersiveTouch

 ImmersiveTouch provides patient-specific VR surgical planning and training tools with haptic feedback, focusing on neurosurgery and spine procedures.
 Their platform reconstructs individual patient anatomy from DICOM imaging, allowing surgeons to rehearse on an exact digital replica of their next case before the day of surgery.
+Note: ImmersiveTouch was acquired by HealthpointCapital in June 2025 and continues to operate under new ownership.

 Website: https://immersivetouch.com